 - a.
 The organization defines and displays the scope of its pediatric services. - b.
-The policy for care of neonatal patients is in consonance with the national/ international guidelines. - c.
-Those who care for children have age specific competency.
+Those who care for children have age specific competency. - c.
+Provisions are made for special care of children.

 - d.
-Provisions are made for special care of children. - e.
-Patient assessment includes detailed nutritional, growth, psychosocial and immunization assessment. - f.
-Policies and procedures prevent child/ neonate abduction and abuse. - g.
+Patient assessment includes detailed nutritional, growth, psychosocial and immunization assessment. - e Policies and procedures prevent child/ neonate abduction and abuse. - f.
 The children's family members are educated about nutrition, immunization and safe parenting and this is documented in the medical record.